hrishi483/OS-Lab-CS-314/README.md

 Lab 2: Understand the use of fork(), execvp().
 Insert a single line for MINIX .

-Lab 3: Easy lab prepare https://minixnitc.github.io/scheduling.html , http://www.minix3.org/docs/scheduling/report.pdf for viva.
+Lab 3: Only prepare https://minixnitc.github.io/scheduling.html , http://www.minix3.org/docs/scheduling/report.pdf for viva.

 Lab 4: Implementation of SJF and SRTF schedulers in C++.